Skip to main content

 Individuals receiving a third violation notice for an alleged infringement occurring after their connection was restored for the first and second violations are re-referred to their Dean and are no longer allowed to connect personal devices to any of the school's networks.

-E. Network Access Control - SafeConnect
+E. Network Access Control

-Community Education and Annual Disclosure to Students<
+Community Education and Annual Disclosure to Students

 UC San Diego conducts an ongoing educational campaign to inform the UC community about UC San Diego's commitment to upholding copyright law, deterring copyright infringement, and following DMCA procedures.
 These activities include the following: